silviyahristova/handyfix/TESTING.md

 <img src="assets/images/testing/success-desktop-lighthouse.png">, <img src="assets/images/testing/success-mobile-lighthouse.png">
 </details>

-*  The site was tested through Google Chrome Dev Tools - Lighthouse to check each of the pages for performance, accessibility, best practices and SEO.
+* The site was tested through Google Chrome Dev Tools - Lighthouse to check each of the pages for performance, accessibility, best practices, and SEO.
 * On mobile devices the site is loading a bit slower than on large screen devices.
-This is due to image sizes, longer pages and large layout shifts.
-At the moment no further action is taken, but improvements will be made in future.
+This is due to image sizes, longer pages, and large layout shifts.
+Now no further action is taken, but improvements will be made in the future.

 [Back to top](#table-of-content)